twilkhoo/stl/README.md

-# Running
+# Testing
-To run the main.cc file using CMake, do this (from repo root):
+This repo uses GoogleTest to unit test.

 ```bash